choiruzain-latrobe/Lab-7-/README.md

    docker compose run --rm api sequelize model:create --name Post --attributes title:string,content:text
    ```

-"If the command doesn't work, double-check that you have saved .sequelizerc in the right place (it must be in the api/ folder).
+   If the command doesn't work, double-check that you have saved .sequelizerc in the right place (it must be in the api/ folder).
+   Once its success, it will be seen as follows:

+      ```
+      blog % docker compose run --rm api sequelize model:create --name Post --attributes title:string,content:text --force [+] Creating 1/0
+       ✔ Container blog-db-1  Running                                                                                                                                                                                 0.0s

+      Sequelize CLI [Node: 18.16.0, CLI: 6.1.0, ORM: 3.30.4]

+      New model was created at /app/src/models/post.js .
+      New migration was created at /app/src/migrations/20240724012619-create-post.js .
+      ```
+      It means that new js script model is created.

-### Migrate to database
+### Migrate model created above to database
-Run
+**Open the new terminal**, run the following command:
 ```bash
  docker compose run --rm api sequelize db:migrate
 ```
-Yo will see the output as follows
+You will see the output as follows
 <p align="center">
 <img title="a title" alt="Alt text" src="2.jpg" width="600" >
 </p>